Kuree/Sims4Tools/README.md

 Helper Projects
 -------------
-* I'm moving most of the helpers to a new repository, [s4pe-helper] because it is much easier to manage.
+* ~~I'm moving most of the helpers to a new repository,~~All the active helpers are hosted at [s4pe-helper] because it is much easier to manage.
 However, most of them will be shipped with the S4PE build.
-* Currently DST and Thumbnail helpers are hosted there.
+~~* Currently DST and Thumbnail helpers are hosted there.~~